icfpcontest2014/icfpcontest2014.github.io/specification.markdown

 `(x1, y1)` is considered smaller than `(x2, y2)` if `y1 < y2` or if `y1 = y2` and
 `x1 < x2`.

-The system allows at most 4 ghost programs (but more than 4 ghosts).
+The system allows at most 4 ghost programs (but up to 256 ghosts).

 GHost CPU (GHC)